utopia-foss/dantro/doc/plotting/creators/pyplot.rst

 .. note::

     For an operational example in a more complex framework setting, see `the specialization used in the utopya project <https://gitlab.com/utopia-project/utopya/-/blob/main/utopya/eval/plotcreators.py>`_.
-    Here, the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator` is extended such that a number of custom module paths are made available for import.
+    Here, the :py:class:`.PyPlotCreator` is extended such that a number of custom module paths are made available for import.